TL;DR

 Where AI helps — and where it does not

-AI is genuinely good at combining a random ingredient list into a plausible recipe, mapping the ingredients you typed into a familiar dish skeleton (one-pan stir-fry, sheet-pan bake, skillet-and-rice), and giving you a sequence of steps where things actually finish at the same time.
-It is also useful for seasoning logic — when to add the acid, when to taste, where salt goes wrong.
+AI is genuinely good at combining a random ingredient list into a plausible recipe: mapping what you typed onto a familiar dish skeleton (one-pan stir-fry, sheet-pan bake, skillet-and-rice), then sequencing the steps so things finish at the same time.
+It is also useful for seasoning logic — when to add acid, when to taste, where salt goes wrong.

-A specific failure mode: the model will quietly add an ingredient you did not list (“a splash of white wine,” “a teaspoon of fish sauce”) and not flag it.
+A specific failure mode worth naming: the model will quietly add an ingredient you did not list (“a splash of white wine,” “a teaspoon of fish sauce”) and not flag it.
 Always re-read the ingredient list against your fridge before you start; otherwise you find out at step 4.

 What to feed the AI